1cbyc/next-blog-api/README.md

 (asked ai to check my project and write this readme for me)

-A modern, full-stack REST API for blog management built with Next.js 14, Prisma, TypeScript, and Tailwind CSS.
-This project demonstrates best practices for building scalable APIs with proper error handling, validation, and a beautiful user interface.
+REST API for blog management I built with Next.js, Prisma, and TypeScript.
+It's to Create, read, update, and delete blog posts with a beautiful interface.

 ## 🚀 Features